morganhowell95/JSChallengeFramework-KhanAcademy/README.md

 Usage
 =======
-select keywords in white list that have to be present in JS code.
+-select keywords in white list that have to be present in JS code.

-select keywords in black list that can not be present in JS code.
+-select keywords in black list that can not be present in JS code.

-Use the hierarchy constructor to force descendant relations between certain keywords.
+-Use the hierarchy constructor to force descendant relations between certain keywords.

-*Notes:
+*Please note:

 currently the submit button does nothing, the API request is made when a change event is triggered in the text editor levels in the hierarchy structure correspond to differing level of parent-descendant relations